simon-wh/Wooting.NET/README.md

 ### RGB

-Requires  `wooting-rgb-control.dll` to be included alongside the wrapper
+Requires  `wooting-rgb-sdk.dll` to be included alongside the wrapper

 ```c#
 RGBControl.IsConnected(); //Check if a keyboard is connected